 A very light coral, light minty green-pale yellow.
 Any pastel color but a very light one would look nice.
 Good luck

 I cannot do a major renovation in my bathroom, but I need a cheap fix for now.
 I would like suggestions to paint my vanity to match the existing tiles on the wall.
 Suggest color for vanity, counter top, and a wall to wall bathroom carpet.
-The toilet and tub is white.
-I have sliding doors on the tub, mirror and glass with chrome trimming.

 My daughter is renting a condo with a salmon marble counter top in the bathroom.
 What color paint would make this counter top look less pink?

 Brown or green (not pastels!) should help tone it down.
 Another great place to get some ideas is the paint counter at your hardware store; grab samples!